plejon/BigIpApi/README.md

 ```
 argument "select"
 ```
 all get methods have a select argument. this selects only which keys you want to get form your request. select=["name", "address"] will only return the nodes address and name

-if an item has subcollecitons, like pools. then expand_subcollections but be true to filter on memeber keys.
+if an item has subcollecitons, like pools. then expand_subcollections must be true to filter on member keys.

 example on LtmPool.get_pool()